worldmaking/digm5010/space.md

 > Note: This 4th column has certain advantages later when dealing with perspective rendering -- and also happens to be just as efficient on a GPU, where most instructions work on vectors of 4 or 16 elements anyway.

-Now, to transform from any coordinate frame to another, we just multiploy by the matrix; and to transform back, we multiply by the `inverse` of the matrix.
+Now, to transform from any coordinate frame to another, we just multiply by the matrix; and to transform back, we multiply by the `inverse` of the matrix.
 A large amount of the work in creating a 3D rendering is appropriate mapping between different spaces: object space, world space, view/eye space, screen/depth space, texture spaces, color spaces, light spaces, and so on; and we can use matrices for practically all of them.

 ![Space is big.](img/space_is_big.gif)